pybites/pybites.github.io-source/content/guest-ast-intro.md

 In this example:
 - We define a class `BinOpVisitor` extending the `ast.NodeVisitor`.
 - We register a callback to be triggered when `ast.BinOp` nodes are visited.
-The name of callback is always `visit_XYZ` where `XYZ` is one of the predefined node types.
+The name of callback is always `visit_XYZ` where `XYZ` is one of the predefined node types name (`BinOp` in our case).
 = When the callback is invoked it receives the reference of the node under analysis.
 In this example we use the node info to print the line number of the instruction it relates to.
 - Finally, we invoke `self.generic_visit(node)` to propagate the visit on the children of the input node.

-To trigger a visit a tree is required
+A `ast.NodeVisitor` also defines a `visit()` function, which either invokes the `visit_XYZ` callbacks based on the input node, or trigger the `generic_visit()` on the children.
+In our example we are not overwriting it, which means that when invoked on a tree it will trigger its visit:

 ```
 >>> vis = BinOpVisitor()
 >>> vis.visit(tree)
 ```

 Here the complete example
 ```